 Naveen has described his upbringing as repressive, and his early experiences as an actor (and musician) as having provided him with a much needed feeling of freedom.

-Why is Naveen so playful and over the top at times while attending premieres and red carpet events?
-Not only is he a sometimes brash, often playful Brit, he's also a rocker and a bit of a punker.
+Why was Naveen so playful and over the top at times while attending premieres and red carpet events?
+He's also a rocker and a bit of a punker.

 That explains it...